evrowe/er-3/entries/hazards-of-javascript-preprocessors.md

 ## Lesser of Two Evils

 JavaScript gets a ton of flak in the larger development community, sometimes deservedly so.
 It's full of idiosyncracies you won't find in most "proper" languages, and the fact that so much work is going on in the JS community to make it behave less like a scripting language is very telling.
 That being said, I still think it can be extremely powerful, and the past few years have demonstrated that not only is it immensely capable, but that it's potential is growing rapidly.
-All of that capability doesn't just come for free, though.
+All of that capability doesn't come for free, though.
 The only way to manage those idiosyncracies gracefully is to gain experience with the language as it was intended.

-Then again, CoffeeScript has been around since 2010 and is only growing in popularity.
+But hey, what do I know?
+CoffeeScript has been around since 2010 and is only growing in popularity.
 I could just be a grump who's ignoring something that's very cool and potentially extremely useful.
-Although, maybe there's a good reason modern framework documentation isn't written in CoffeeScript.
-What do I know?
+Then again, maybe there's a good reason modern framework documentation isn't written in CoffeeScript.

 ## FINALE